 You receive the artwork in tattoo-ready format.
 High-resolution files.
 Clean lines.
 Proper proportions for the placement you chose.
 Your tattoo artist takes it from there.

-Therefore, by the time you walk into the tattoo shop, you’re carrying something already finished.
+By the time you walk into the tattoo shop, you’re carrying something already finished.
 The artist doesn’t have to invent anything in the chair.
-They focus on doing what they’re great at: putting the line down right.
+They get to focus on what they’re great at: putting the line down right.

 Common Things People Worry About (That They Shouldn’t)